AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the address book. **PLEASE BE VERY CAREFUL BEFORE DOING THIS, AS THIS ACTION IS IRREVERSIBLE!**

 Format: `clear`